-Exotic tree species such as Mahogany, eucalyptus, Tecoma, monkey puzzle and araucaria are the highlight of this park and a walk through these woods will enable you to attain oneness with nature.
+Exotic tree species such as Mahogany, eucalyptus, Tecoma, monkey puzzle and araucaria are the highlight of this park.
 These trees serve as the dwelling spots for a wide variety of birds such as the cave swiftlets, the Mauritius grey white-eye birds (Picpic), kestrels, woodpeckers, Major Chateau Vert, cock of the woods and the flycatcher, a critically endangered endemic bird.
 The five ponds scattered throughout the reserve house freshwater fish of all shapes and sizes.

 Tourists who visit the park love the trek due to the convenient and well-bounded walking tracks with indication arrows and plaques informing them about the plant species.
 The more or less flat trail is four kilometres long and has wooden tables along the way for picnics.

 All days - 9:00 AM to 5:00 PM